 It wasn’t going to be just another terrible tragedy with a trail of destruction left behind in its wake.
 It has not been easy, some days are harder than others, all our family struggle at different times, but we have learned to appreciate moments each day.

-Along this journey I have discovered that I loved to write, and I wanted to encourage families struggling, to cheer you on from the sidelines to “keep going!”
+I want to encourage families struggling, to cheer you on from the sidelines to “keep going!”
 You can make it no matter how many lemons come your way!
-You can make a difference for good in your world and to the people you love.
-So I will share my insights, struggles and mountains climbed and also that of other remarkable people I have met along the way.
+You can make a difference for good in your world and to the people you love and care about.
+So I will share my insights, struggles and mountains climbed, in the hope it helps you overcome your mountains.